aniruddhaguchait/Lenscape-UI/README.md

 ---

-## Demo

-> Replace `dslr.jpg` in the project root with your hero/background image to see the full effect.

 ### Key Features
 - Slide-in sidebar navigation controlled by a hidden checkbox (no JavaScript required)
 - Clean, modern UI using Poppins and Font Awesome icons